SethHWeidman/ai_computing/README.md

 The script `LLMs-from-scratch/ch04/03_kv-cache/mask_offsets_demo.py` visualizes the causal mask construction when using a KV cache, showing how query positions are offset relative to the cached key window.

+### GQA + KV cache reference

+The file `LLMs-from-scratch/ch04/04_gqa/gpt_with_kv_gqa_reference.py` contains a compact reference implementation of Grouped-Query Attention (GQA) with a KV cache in a GPT-style model.
+It illustrates how fewer key/value “groups” (`n_kv_groups`) can be used than query heads (`n_heads`), and how the cached key/value tensors are expanded via `repeat_interleave` to match the number of query heads during attention.
+See `LLMs-from-scratch/ch04/04_gqa/README.md` for background and memory-savings context.